We are asked questions about ashes and cremation on a very regular basis, these are the most frequent:

 Are ashes good for the soil?

-Ashes can good for the soil in small doses when thinly and evenly spread.
+Have little impact small doses when thinly and evenly spread.
 They are not toxic.
 They contain phosphate which is a fertiliser but too much in one area can lead to problems.
 The also contain around 1% sodium which isn’t beneficial in large doses either.
-So yes put them in the garden or around roses, but only sparingly.
+So when planting in the garden using ashes use Living Urn to mix with the ashes – it is 100% effective.
 This is their chemical composition.

 Are ashes I get back just one person?